The election interference case against Trump is taking shape

 McCord, who once led the Justice Department's National Security Division, said it's likely Trump will file more court papers as the trial looms to try to bar prosecutors from introducing specific pieces of evidence from Jan.
 6.

 Indeed, Lauro and Blanche signaled in a footnote this week they would seek to prevent jurors from hearing about acts of "extraordinary violent and destructive" behavior.
-The final decisions on evidentiary issues will be up to U.S. District Judge Tanya Chutkan.
+The final decisions on evidentiary issues will be up to Judge Chutkan.

 Trump's lawyers said the former president called for the rally crowd to be "peaceful and patriotic."
 They asserted that most of the crowd at the rally on Jan.
 6 did behave peacefully.